McBrideSM/scripts/README.md

 Shawn McBride
-Descrition: learning how to set up github
+Description: learning how to set up github